BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

 DesktopInit.js
 --------------
    DesktopInit.js is only used if a desktop browser is detected.
-This is where your desktop Require.js configurations will be.

    This file is the exact same as MobileInit.js, except it has a few different dependencies (Twitter Bootstrap instead of jQuery Mobile, etc)